Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

     return ParseForStatement(TrailingElseLoc, true);
 ```

-Further down in the file, we find the function called if the token is found, `Parser::ParseForStatement`.
-We need to modify it a bit. originally, the first few lines are written like this:
+Further down in the file, we find the function that is called if the token is found, `Parser::ParseForStatement`.
+We need to modify it a bit.
+Originally, the first few lines are written like this:

 ```
 StmtResult Parser::ParseForStatement(SourceLocation *TrailingElseLoc) {